usnistgov/FIPS201/_Appendix/glossary.md

 : A degree of confidence established in the identity of the holder of the PIV Card.

 PIV Enrollment Record
 : A sequence of related enrollment data sets that is created and maintained by PIV Card issuers.
-The PIV enrollment record typically contains data collected at each step of the PIV issuance process, including identity proofing, registration and biometric enrollment.
+The PIV enrollment record typically contains data collected at each step of the PIV identity proofing, registration, and issuance processes.

 Private Key
 : The secret part of an asymmetric key pair that is typically used to digitally sign or decrypt